cs2103aug2015-w10-3j/main/Developer Guide.md

 <br>
 ![add image](doc/images/logicDiagram.png)

-At the heart of the Logic component is the MainLogic class that is responsible for executing the user’s commands.
+At the heart of the Logic component is the MainLogic class that is responsible for executing the userâ€™s commands.
 A Task class is also used to represent the tasks to be done.

 ## `MainLogic` Class

-The MainLogic class has a public method process() for the UI to call and pass the user’s input into.
-MainLogic will then pass the user’s input to the TaskCommandParser class to get back the command’s details.
+The MainLogic class has a public method process() for the UI to call and pass the userâ€™s input into.
+MainLogic will then pass the userâ€™s input to the TaskCommandParser class to get back the commandâ€™s details.
 Finally, it will execute the command depending on what type of command it is and return the feedback to the UI.
 While executing the command, MainLogic makes use of the TaskStorage class to do any input/output operation.

 ``` java